Proposed United States acquisition of Greenland: First presidency

 American purchase supporters do not mention the Greenlandic independence movement in official documents to avoid annoying the Danish.
-Because the island can declare independence, it can affiliate with the United States.
+Due to the fact that the island can declare independence, it can affiliate with the United States.
 "The only way Trump would be able to buy Greenland would be to give them an offer they couldn't turn down", Ulrik Pram Gad of Aalborg University said.
 Jon Rahbek-Clemmensen of the Royal Danish Defence College predicted difficult negotiations for Denmark.
 He expected the island to seek diplomatic and financial benefits from Denmark and the United States, and Greenland and the United States possibly to negotiate bilaterally.
 Agreeing that they should negotiate without Denmark, The London Globalist suggested that "The United States should make clear that ... this [subsidy] will be enlarged enormously, however blunt and unseemly this instrument may be".

 Islanders could use the possibility of American affiliation when negotiating with Denmark, said Thorsten Borring Olesen of Aarhus University.
 Poul Krarup, editor-in-chief of Sermitsiaq, said that the American interest started a new domestic debate that might result in the island becoming more autonomous or independent from Denmark.
 He said that Greenlanders do not want to sell to the United States but want to cooperate as an equal partner, suggesting that Trump visit the island instead of Denmark to negotiate.
 While a majority of Greenlanders prefer Denmark to the United States, most prefer the latter to China.
 Another Greenlander hoped that Trump's interest would cause Denmark to "wake up and show Greenland some respect.
 A lot of Danes think everyone here is just a drunk Inuit.
 But now that America wants to buy us, maybe they can see there is much of value here".
 A third said that "for hundreds of years [Danes] earned many, many billions of kroner from Greenland" while neglecting Greenlanders, and hoped that the American attention would give them more power when negotiating with Denmark.